rust-lang/blog.rust-lang.org/_posts/2016-09-08-incremental.md

 ============
 The alpha version represents a minimal end-to-end implementation of incremental compilation for the Rust compiler, so there is lots of room for improvement.
-The section on the current status already laid out the two major axis along which we will pursue increased efficiency:
+The section on the current status already laid out the two major axes along which we will pursue increased efficiency:

 - **Cache more** intermediate results, like MIR and type information, which will